atordvairn/freeSS/README.md

 - App on vercel
 - Database on heroku

+# Why Am I Not Making It More Advanced
+URL shortener should be a URL shortener and not a rocket that you can launch on Mars. <br>
+URL shortener is something simple, elegant and decent and not a site filled with switches and options...

 # Api
 ## Create the url in the db
 Send a `post` request to `https://throw-me.now.sh/api/create/`